riyas50/VB6/README.md

 # VB6
-.gitignore file for Visual Studio 6 / Visual Basic 6
+.gitignore and .gitattributes file for Visual Studio 6 / Visual Basic 6